 The Zoning Board of Appeals (ZBA) is a five-member board.
 Each member is a resident of Bedford and is appointed to a 5-year term.
 The Zoning Board of Appeals meets typically on the first Wednesday of every month, or as set by the Board.
+Check the town calendar for meeting dates and updates.

 The Zoning Board of Appeals is a quasi-judicial board that allows residents to appeal negative decisions made by the Planning Board, Building Inspector or Town Board, regarding a project they would like to do on their property.
 The ZBA also grants Special Use Permits for uses such as private clubs, private schools and churches and may issue variances granting relief from various Town codes.